-The following is a transcript of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho (Chairperson, Africa Council for Accreditation and Accountability) at the Ziwani launch on 25 June 2021.
-You can watch the full video here or listen to the podcast here.
+This is a summary of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho, which was recorded live at the Ziwani launch on 25 June 2021.
+You can watch the full video here.

-OP: To begin our conversation this morning, won’t you tell us a little bit of your story?
-What are some of the things that have shaped you and ultimately gotten you to this place where you are passionate about accountability?
+OP: Won’t you tell us a little bit of your story?
+What are some of the things that have shaped you and ultimately brought you to this place where you are passionate about accountability?

-VG: Before I became a Christian, I used to work at Price Waterhouse and one of the things we used to do (I was a tax consultant then), was to be accountable for every 15 minutes of your time.
-This was important for billing the client and collecting payment, so for me, performance was based on the work that we used to do.
-I then worked in the corporate sector for Diner’s Club, where issues of integrity were extremely high because we became a finance institution.
-Then, moving to the church I became the Secretary for the Council, and one of the things I asked for as soon as I took over the position was the church constitution, so that I could follow it.
+VG: I used to work at PWC as a tax consultant, and we were accountable for every 15 minutes of our time.
+This was important for billing the client and collecting payment, so for me, performance and accountability was part of the work we used to do.
+I then worked for Diner’s Club, where issues of integrity were extremely high because we became a finance institution.
+Then, moving to the church I became the secretary for the Council, and one of the things I asked for as soon as I took over the position was the church constitution, so that I could follow it.
 It surprised me that they had to look for it because I thought it was something we all needed to have – so once it was found I made copies and gave them to everyone in the council, and I found that many of them had never even seen it!

-OP: Valentine, please tell us more about this exciting initiative – the African Council for Accreditation and Accountability, and specifically, why it was established.
+OP: Please tell us more about this exciting initiative – the African Council for Accreditation and Accountability, and why it was established.

 OP: That is so exciting Valentine.
-Well done to you guys for establishing this much-needed initiative.
+Well done for establishing this much-needed initiative.
 You’ve been involved in business as a marketplace leader and also in church and ministry.
 How has this shaped your perspective on faith and work integration?

 VG: One of the things that comes up very clearly is that you cannot do unless you are.
-In other words, you cannot disciple others unless you are a disciple for example.
+In other words, you cannot disciple others unless you are a disciple.
 So it starts with me and who I am.
-So personally, I would go away for a retreat every quarter just to reflect and have time with the Lord.
+Personally, I would go away for a retreat every quarter just to reflect and have time with the Lord.
 We also have Bible studies as a couple because it all starts at home.
-And then I have accountability partners around me to help me to walk the talk as it were.
+And then I have accountability partners around me to help me to ‘walk the talk’ as it were.

 VG: Firstly, we need to understand what the next generation is all about.
 We’ve really engaged with the younger generation from about the time they become teenagers, all the way to university and young working adults.
 We have found that this generation is actually suffering because of the parents.
 Some of them come from broken families, and from single-parent homes.
 Others just have a harsh home environment where there is some kind of oppression.